datawire/datawire-common/docs/source/tutorial/intro_datawire.rst

 Bugs
 ====

-This is the 0.1 release.
+This is the |version| release.
 While our underlying libraries have been used in numerous production scenarios, the full integrated Datawire infrastructure has not.
 We expect that as more users use Datawire, more bugs will be identified.